 - Oatmeal.
 Instead of making one bowl at a time, make a big pot for the whole week.
 Then just reheat a single serving at a time.

 - Yogurt, fruit, and granola in a mason jar.
 Use the ratios that you like, make a few for the week in mason jars.

 If you bring lunch to work, you'll save a significant amount of time making your lunches all at once.
 Then, divide them into your meal prep containers and you're ready.
 No more rushing to grab something on your way out the door, and no more being dependent on takeout.

 - Soup or curry.
 Make a double batch of your favorite soup to eat for lunches this week.
-I’d recommend this coconut curry, vegetable comfort soup, or carrot ginger soup.
+I'd recommend this coconut curry, vegetable comfort soup, carrot ginger soup, or Paleo crockpot chili.